Work (physics)

+If the force and/or displacement is variable, then work is given by the line integral:

+where $d\mathbf{s}$ is the infinitesimal change in displacement vector, $dt$ is the infinitesimal increment of time, and $\mathbf{v}$ represents the velocity vector.
+The first equation represents force as a function of the position and the second and third equations represent force as a function of time.

 Work is a scalar quantity, so it has only magnitude and no direction.
 Work transfers energy from one place to another, or one form to another.
 The SI unit of work is the joule (J), the same unit as for energy.

 History

 The ancient Greek understanding of physics was limited to the statics of simple machines (the balance of forces), and did not include dynamics or the concept of work.
 During the Renaissance the dynamics of the Mechanical Powers, as the simple machines were called, began to be studied from the standpoint of how far they could lift a load, in addition to the force they could apply, leading eventually to the new concept of mechanical work.
 The complete dynamic theory of simple machines was worked out by Italian scientist Galileo Galilei in 1600 in Le Meccaniche (On Mechanics), in which he showed the underlying mathematical similarity of the machines as force amplifiers.
 He was the first to explain that simple machines do not create energy, only transform it.